geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex10_Power_BI_report.md

 17. In the **Power BI Desktop**, you want to create a new report based on the Service Desk Ticketing system you created earlier.
 You want to begin by naming the report, so select **File** from the menu bar, select **Save as,** and name your file **ServiceRequestPowerBI**.
 By default, the file will be saved in the **Documents** folder.
 Select **Save**.

 18. In the ribbon that appears at the top of the screen below the menu bar, select **Get data**.
-At the bottom of the the menu that appears, select **More…**
+At the bottom of the menu that appears, select **More…**

 19. In the **Get Data** window that opens, type **SharePoint** in the Search box that appears above the left-hand navigation pane.
 In the detail pane on the right, three SharePoint options will appear.
 Since you used the on-premises version of SharePoint to create the Service Request Ticketing system, select **SharePoint Online List**, and then select **Connect**.